lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     previously created file *system.data* located in *SystemCreation/*.
     *system.data* contains the definition of the simulation box and the positions of the atoms.

+..  container:: justify

-    Next, let us create a group for the water:
+    Next, let us create a group for the water by adding the following line to *input.lammps*:

 ..  code-block:: lammps
-    :caption: *to be copied in Minimization/input.lammps*

     group gH2O type 1 2